Skip to content

 • Synchronized captions are required for WCAG compliance — a plain text transcript does not substitute for a timed VTT or SRT file.

-• Caption Transcribe generates all three granularity levels — choose Standard, Short, or Karaoke at upload time and download VTT and SRT from the same job.
+• Captain Transcribe generates all three export styles — choose Standard, Short, or Word by word and download VTT and SRT from the same job.

 Related Articles